AlgyJr/ios_guides/Table-View-Guide.md

 #### Understanding [`scrollViewDidScroll`][scrollviewdidscrolllink]

-When a user scrolls down a list, the `UIScrollView` continuously fires `scrollViewDidScroll` after the `UIScrollView` has changed.
+When a user scrolls down, the `UIScrollView` continuously fires `scrollViewDidScroll` after the `UIScrollView` has changed.
 This means that whatever code is inside `scrollViewDidScroll` will repeatedly fire.
 In order to avoid 10s or 100s of requests to the server, we need to indicate when the app has already made a request to the server.

 Create a flag called `isMoreDataLoading`, and add a check in `scrollViewDidScroll`: